Customer Spotlight Interview with Pepper Harlton

 Tell me a little bit about Shift Happens and how it got started.

 I stumbled on mountain biking by accident by watching TV, and then got involved at a club in Edmonton shortly after that, and almost by accident.
 I lived in a town about 2 and half hours north of Edmonton, where there was no formal cycling or anything over there.
 I got involved in the club and just sort of what launched me into what I’d call a racing career, and it was always kind of the dream to open up our own bike shop.
 It was always like you went somewhere and raced that had a local bike shop that had all the information about the trails and the events.
-When I was racing with my mom who is actually my partner.
-While traveling and racing we had this pipe dream of opening a bike shop.
+While traveling together and racing with my mom who is actually my partner , we had this pipe dream of opening a bike shop.
 We eventually opened, and it’s come full circle because you get to be a part of the community, be a part of other people’s journeys and help them find the right bike for them.
 The shop was first opened in 2012.

 That’s amazing!
 So you offer bike repairs and sell bikes and accessories?